 Even renaissance artists knew that chubby kids are cute as hell.
-That’s why all those old painting are so lousy with floaty, winged-bambinos.
+That’s why all those old paintings are so lousy with floaty, winged-bambinos.
 Chubby kids are squishy, cuddly and also happen to be really easy to chase down.
-Unless they actually happen to be cherubs, in which case you’re going to need a net.
-And some solid reflexes.
+Unless they actually happen to be cherubs, in which case nets and solid reflexes are required.

-First, you’re probably not the best at making judgement calls about your kid’s weight.
-Or at least your partner isn’t.
+First, parents are probably not the best at making judgment calls about their kid’s weight.
+Or at least moms aren’t.

 A 2012 study from the University of Maryland showed that 94 percent of moms with overweight toddlers didn’t realize their kids were too big.
-Considering how willing she is to put up with your dad bod that’s not terribly surprising.
-Still, you’re going to need a diagnostic solution beside eyeballing them.
+Considering willing wives seem to be about putting up with dad bod, that may not be terribly surprising.
+Still, parents need a diagnostic solution besides eyeballing their kid, says Daniels.

-Now here’s where you get to take a deep breath.
-A kid is not considered overweight if they land anywhere between the 5th and 85th percentile on a BMI chart.
-That’s a big target (no pun intended this time).
-And it should be because development at this age changes things super quickly.
+Here’s where parents get to take a deep breath.
+A kid is not considered overweight if they land anywhere between the 5th and 85th percentile on a BMI growth curve chart.
+But Daniels notes that hitting that broad target is not as important as a child staying consistent in their percentile.

-If your kid is above the 85th percentile (overweight) or the 95th (obese), it’s important not to freak out and start restricting your kid’s diet.
+If a kid is above the 85th percentile (overweight) or the 95th (obese), it’s important for parents to refrain from overreacting.
 Not only will it turn them into a wreck and make your life hell, it’s not generally a good idea to make sudden changes to a child’s diet.

 “It not about overweight or obesity.
 The focus should be on healthy eating and physical activity,” Daniels, says.
 “Create an environment for the child that encourages them to be active on a regular basis and also for the family t have a healthy diet.”